UBC-STAT/stat-538/docs/syllabus-page.md

 - Bring your laptop to class!

 - Check and read the **Readings** (in the schedule) suggested prior to each lecture

-To be updated: Please make sure you have your software environment set up prior to the course beginning; see the test_notebook.ipynb and Software Setup page for more info.

 ### Topics